AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 **Advantages:**
 - Unconfigured messages are automatically committed
-- They don't accumulate in the queue
+- They don't accumulate as lag
 - Multiple services can process different subsets of the same topic

 ### 🏷️ Stamp System